hako/casper/README.md

 [![GoDoc](https://img.shields.io/badge/go-documentation-blue.svg?style=flat-square)](https://godoc.org/github.com/hako/casper)
 ![CasperStatus](https://www.mgp25.com/cstatus/status.svg)

-casper is a small golang library for interacting with the Casper API.
+casper is a small golang library for interacting with the Casper API and the Snapchat API.

 # Installation
 `go get github.com/hako/casper`

 ## Usage

-_Edit: The Casper API is currently not accepting any more registrations at this time. :(_

-<del>You would need to register an account on the [Casper API portal](https://clients.casper.io/register.php)</del> in order to use this library.
+You would need to register an account on the [Casper API portal](http://developers.casper.io/register.php) in order to use this library.
 Register an account and comeback to the README.

-_I won't disappear in 10 seconds :P_
+_Don't worry, I won't disappear in 10 seconds :P_

 Once you've registered an account and installed the library, to get started simply create a `Casper{}` struct and enter the following: